-VertiMax equipment is unique for tennis because it is able to create a smooth and consistent resistance in every direction.
-Tennis professionals, enthusiasts and athletes are able to perform a huge variety of tennis drills and exercises in any plane of motion and practice actual tennis movements on the VertiMax.
+VertiMax equipment is unique for tennis because it creates a smooth and consistent resistance in every direction.
+Tennis professionals, enthusiasts and athletes can perform a tremendous variety of tennis drills and exercises in any plane of motion and practice actual tennis movements on the VertiMax.

 VertiMax Tennis Training

-Strength and conditioning exercises for tennis improve the different fitness variables that a tennis player needs; strength, power, speed, and agility.
-We went over these above, but now we will look at some actual strength training exercises that a tennis player needs.
+Tennis training includes a variety of strength and conditioning exercises to improve the different fitness variables that a tennis player needs; strength, power, speed, and agility.
+Let's look at some actual strength training exercises that a tennis player needs.

 Tennis Strength And Conditioning Exercises